abhi-arya1/jotster/README.md

 Jotster is built with TypeScript and TailwindCSS using Convex and Clerk for backend technologies.

+Please note that this version of jotster uses the free version of Edgestore, so storage is limited and files may fill up quick, as the limit is capped at 1.5GB.
+If so, all files can and will be deleted for public beta and testing use.
+Please be aware of this before uploading secure files to Jotster.
+Thank you!

 **You can visit Jotster and start taking notes at [*jotster.vercel.app*](https://jotster.vercel.app)**

 ## Questions?